 Here are a few important points that are well beyond the scope of this article:

 - The modern world of too-many-ways-to-contact-someone strongly necessitates the use of communications policies with clients.
 Along with the policy, we encourage a discussion of expectations around between-session contact with the therapist.
-We provide a Sample Communications Policy to our free newsletter subscribers, and discuss the topic in our core course series.
+We provide a free Sample Communications Policy here.

 - Be careful of the subtle differences between texting as a way to communicate administrative issues like appointment changes, and as a medium for performing telemental health.
 Without well-established policies around communication, it can be easy to slip into the latter.

 - Getting clients onboard with your secure communication methods often hinges on your own familiarity and comfort with the tech.
 We discussed this in more detail in our article on sticking to secure communications.